 As I researched Chile, I found another Nobel winning poet, Gabriela Mistral.
 Two Nobel poets from one small country?!
 The souls of Chileans are truly steeped in poetry, optimism and beauty.
 At least, that is what I conclude after looking at what they can do with horsehair, graffiti and mere words!

-Bilingual Japanese Books for Kids
+19 Bilingual Japanese Children’s Books

 I am always delighted to help find books for kids.
 I received an email asking for book recommendations for Japanese themed and Japanese/English bi-lingual books and this is what I came up with.

-New Picture Book Reviews
+Picture Book Reviews

 I’m been asking for and getting a small pile of books these days and haven’t been posting on them.
 I was at a loss about how to present them … individual book reviews?
 But there are lots of bloggers who do that.
 Sometime in the middle of the night, I got the [random] idea of a short stack of books.
 Like, it could be any amount from 3 to 10, like a stack of pancakes.
 I decided to rank the books in the order that we liked them.
 Let me know what you think.

-Best Picture Books You’ve Never Heard Of
+43 of the Best Picture Books You’ve Never Heard Of

 A list of favorite picture books that are not widely known.